§ 6201.12. Base service unit.

 (7) Foster cooperation through the use of multidisciplinary approach.

-(8) Ensure that if service to the mentally retarded is provided by other than the base service unit and the mentally retarded person is referred for intake into the county program, the referring agency or the provider of service are invited to cooperate with the base service unit in diagnosis, evaluation and planning for the person.
+(8) Ensure that if service to the person with an intellectual disability is provided by other than the base service unit and the person with an intellectual disability is referred for intake into the county program, the referring agency or the provider of service are invited to cooperate with the base service unit in diagnosis, evaluation and planning for the person.

 (9) Ensure that services will not be authorized for funding by the county program unless they are consistent with the life-management plan as developed by the base service unit and approved by the county administrator.